mspnp/aks-baseline-regulated/docs/deploy/10-pre-bootstrap.md

 Your deployment pipelines are one of the first lines of defense in container image security.
 Shifting left by introducing build steps like [GitHub Image Scanning](https://github.com/Azure/container-scan) (which leverages common tools like [dockle](https://github.com/goodwithtech/dockle) and [Aquasec trivy](https://github.com/aquasecurity/trivy)) will help ensure that, at build time, your images are linted, CIS benchmarked, and free from known vulnerabilities.
 You can use any tooling at this step that you trust, including paid, ISV solutions that help provide your desired level of confidence and compliance.

 Once your images are built (or identified from a public container registry such as Docker Hub or GitHub Container Registry), the next step is pushing/importing those images to your own container registry.
 This is the next place a security audit should take place and is in fact the quarantine process identified above.
 Your newly pushed images undergo any scanning desired.
 Your pipeline should be gated on the outcome of that scan.
-If the scan is complete and returned healthy results, then pipeline should move the image into your final container registry repository.
-If the scan does not complete or is not found healthy, you stop that deployment immediately.
+If the scan is complete and returned sufficiently healthy results, then your pipeline should move the image into your final container registry repository.
+If the scan does not complete or is not found sufficiently healthy, you stop that deployment immediately.

 ## Continuous scanning

-The quarantine pattern is ideal for detecting issues with newly pushed images, but _continuous scanning_ is also desirable as CVEs can be found at any time for your images that are in use. **Azure Defender for container registries** will perform daily scanning of active images (based on images that have been recently pulled).
+The quarantine pattern is ideal for detecting issues with newly pushed images, but _continuous scanning_ is also desirable as CVEs can be found at any time for your images that are in use. **Azure Defender for container registries** will perform daily scanning of active images.
 Third party ISV solutions can perform similar tasks.
 It is recommended that you implement continuous scanning at the registry level.
 Azure Defender for container registries currently has limitations with private Azure Container Registry instances (such as yours, exposed exclusively via Private Link).
 Ensure your continuous scan solution can work within your network restrictions.
-You may need to bring a third-party ISV solution into network adjacency to your container registry to be able to perform your desired scanning.
+You may need to bring a third party ISV solution into network adjacency to your container registry to be able to perform your desired scanning.
 How you react to a CVE (or other issue) detected in your images should be documented in your security operations playbooks.
 For example, you could remove the image from being available to pull, but that could cause a downstream outage while you're remediating.

 ## In-cluster scanning